 If you are an Instant Pot beginner, I have included a step-by-step below.
-Further down, there’s also some tips and tricks in the recipe card to help you in make this delicious lasagna.
+Further down, there are also some tips and tricks in the recipe card to help you in making this delicious lasagna.

 How To Make Lasagna in the Instant Pot

 The Instant Pot makes the process of making lasagna so much quicker and easier.
 In fact, it’s so much quicker and easier, I was able to make three in just one afternoon.

 There are lots of wonderful spices in this recipe.
 The meat sauce uses one pound of ground beef and is packed with minced onion, basil, minced garlic, and oregano.

 I used 90/10 ground sirloin and our favorite store-bought marinara sauce for this lasagna.

 Some brown sugar adds a touch of extra sweetness to the Marinara sauce.
 Just a bit of salt and pepper is all that’s remaining to finish off the meat sauce.

 Additionally, you’ll need a box of oven-ready lasagne pasta, some shredded mozzarella cheese, cream cheese, and some shredded parmesan cheese.